aaronlindsay879/Matrix/README.md

 * FindAlias(JObject, string) - Given a JObject produced by a sync, returns the room alias for a given room id
 * FindAlias(HttpClient, string) - Given a HttpClient and a roomId, find the name for that room

+## Olm
+#### Keys
+Keys handles parsing and creating keys for an olm account.
+* GetBase64Key(IntPtr) - Find the base64 key for an account at the given memory location

+#### Account
+Account handles creating and managing olm accounts.
+* NewAccount(Random, uint) - Creates an account with the given Random class and length of random data, and returns the location of the account in memory

 # Example usage
 #### Creating an api instance and performing a manual sync
 ```csharp